Chicken cutlets with prosciutto and sage.

 - Slice the breast horizontally into very thin cutlets.
 Flatten these cutlets using a rolling pin or meat pounder.
 Coat each cutlet with the flour; then shake off the excess.
 Place a leaf of sage on each piece and cover with a slice of prosciutto.
 Use a toothpick to keep the small sandwich together.

 - Heat the oil in a pan.
 Working in batches, add a few cutlets at a time.
 Start with the chicken side down, and cook over high heat.
 After 3 min, turn to brown the prosciutto side.
+Deglaze with the wine.
 Lower the heat, cover, and cook 2 min.
 Season with a little salt (prosciutto is already fairly salty) and pepper to taste.
 Remove the cutlets from the pan and keep them warm.
 Repeat the operation with the remaining cutlets.

 - Pour the broth into the pan, then cook over high-heat until reduced by half, about 1 min.
 Remove the pan from the heat, then stir in the butter until it has melted, about 30 sec.